-PROCESS DECISION POINTS The application is before the Council for approval of a Special Use Permit Modification.
-The Council must consider the four findings for approval of a Special The applicant is requesting modifications of regulations to the following categories: Use Permit, which indicate that the use or development: Setbacks, buffers, tree canopy coverage, building height, impervious surface, parking, signs, and resource conservation district. is located, designed, and proposed to be operated so as to maintain or promote the public health, safety, and general welfare; Design Guidelines have been proposed to accommodate the block style development plan would comply with all required regulations and standards of the Land Use Management Ordinance; This approval would supersede the previous Special Use Permit Modification granted in 2000. is located, designed, and proposed to be operated so as to maintain or enhance the value of contiguous property, or that the use or development is a public necessity; and 4. conforms to the general plans for the physical development of the Town as embodied in the Land Use Management Ordinance and in the Comprehensive Plan.
+The application is before the Council for approval of a Special Use Permit Modification.
+The Council must consider the four findings for approval of a Special Use Permit, which indicate that the use or development:

+- is located, designed, and proposed to be operated so as to maintain or promote the public health, safety, and general welfare; - 2. would comply with all required regulations and standards of the Land Use Management Ordinance; - is located, designed, and proposed to be operated so as to maintain or enhance the value of contiguous property, or that the use or development is a public necessity; and - conforms to the general plans for the physical development of the Town as embodied in the Land Use Management Ordinance and in the Comprehensive Plan.